Tampa Distracted Driving Accident Lawyer

 - Being lost in thought/daydreaming

-Put your case in the hands of a Tampa car accident lawyer
+Put your case in the hands of an experienced lawyer